BobWritesCode/ci-Project1/README.md

 ## **Objective**
 In this project I intent to create a website that provides some basic information on why people should choose popcorn and how to make popcorn.

 The main objective is to demonstrate competency in HTML and CSS.
-There are some small sections with other languages such as JavaScipt but this is purely included to enhance the user experience.
+There are some small sections with other languages such as JavaScript but this is purely included to enhance the user experience.

-The website is designed to be responsive between different devices and the use of the site to be intuative by any user.
+The website is designed to be responsive between different devices and the use of the site to be intuitive by any user.

 **The needs within this project are not genuine and are made purely for the purpose of completing my Code Institute project**
 ***